← Back to Learn

 At Moonshot Medical, DEXA tracking is built into our GLP-1 weight loss program.
 We scan before starting medication and at regular intervals during treatment.
 If we see excessive lean mass loss, we adjust—whether that means modifying the medication dose, increasing protein targets, or changing the training prescription.

 This is what separates a medical weight loss program from a prescription and a prayer.
 The scale says you lost 40 lbs.
 DEXA says whether that's 35 lbs of fat and 5 lbs of muscle (good) or 25 lbs of fat and 15 lbs of muscle (problem).
+DEXA tracking will be even more important as next-generation medications like retatrutide become available, where the glucagon component may produce different body composition profiles.

 BODY RECOMPOSITION: THE SCALE'S BLIND SPOT